mathigon/textbooks/content/matrices/content.md

 {.fixme} Could end section with a simple checkmark multiple choice, for which multiplications are possible.

+#### Matrix Factorisation
+This type of matrix is used in all sorts of online recommender systems.
+Movies can be categorized by their genres like Comedy, Action, Romance, or Horror.
+Songs can be categorized into genres with ever-increasing specificity like Rock, Classical, Pop, Rap, Electro-Funk, Indie Folk, or Norwegian Black Metal.
+When you watch a movie on Netflix, or listen to a song on Spotify, there's likely a very large matrix somewhere, remembering your taste!

+However, this process is slightly different from what we did above.
+The company running the streaming service *doesn't know* what its users' tastes are.
+It does know what movies they have watched, and whether they liked them or not.
+From this information they attempt to figure out each user's possible genre preferences using a process called __matrix factorisation__.
+Much like in [integer factorisation](gloss:factorisation), where an integer can be written as a product of prime numbers, matrix factorisation is about working backwards from an incomplete product matrix to find possible preference matrices.
+This algorithm is much more complex than integer factorisation, so we need complex machine leaerning algorithms to perform it.

+    figure: img(src="images/factorisation.png")

 ### Matrix Addition
 > section: arithmetic
 > sectionStatus: dev